libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 The following address sets make up a libp2p node’s complete **set of dialable addresses**:

-- The network interface addresses a node explicitly listens on/binds to.
+- The [Network Interface Addresses](#network-interface-addresses)  a node explicitly listens on/binds to.

-- The node’s publicly visible addresses(“observed addresses”) it learns from other peers using the [Identify][spec_identify] protocol.
-This is especially relevant if the node is behind a NAT.
+- The node’s publicly visible addresses i.e. [Observed Addresses](#observed-addresses) it learns from other peers using the [Identify][spec_identify] protocol.
+This is especially relevant if the node is behind a [NAT](../nat/).

-- Relay addresses a node discovers after connecting to public Relay servers if it determines it’s not publicly dialable.
+- [Relay Addresses](#relay-addresses) a node discovers after connecting to public Relay servers if it determines it’s not publicly dialable.

 - Addresses assigned by the nodes local hardware router via a port mapping protocol such as UPnP.